dojo-center/dojo-center.github.io/docs/Belt-Request.md

 * Dialog
   * Sufficient: belt-claim-verified-dialog
     * ***For red and black level, belt claim must be unpacked during a Circle meetup with higher ranking senpai or sensei***
-  * Deficient: belt-claim-insufficient-dialog
+  * Deficient: belt-claim-repeat-dialog
-* Recap and Purposeful Reflection
+* Purposeful Reflection
   * Sufficient: belt-claim-verified-reflection
+  * Deficient: belt-claim-expand-reflection
+* Live Demo
+  * Sufficient: belt-claim-verified-demo
-  * Deficient: belt-claim-insufficient-reflection
+  * Deficient: belt-claim-retest-demo
-* YAML formatting:
+* Formatting:
-  * Sufficient: belt-claim-verified-yaml
+  * Sufficient: belt-claim-verified-formatting
-  * Deficient: belt-claim-incorrect-yaml-formatting
+  * Deficient: belt-claim-correct-formatting

 If a Deficiency Flag (red label) appears, the request will have 30 days to be ironed out.
 If that time has passed and the belt claim is not able to clear, it will be closed.
 If at a later time the impediments have been cleared a fresh pull request can be submitted or the pull request can be re-opened.